alt-gnome-team/gnome47-alpha-wallpapers/README.md

-# GNOME 47 alpha backrounds
+# GNOME 47 alpha wallpapers
-Backrounds from GNOME 47 alpha
+Backgrounds from GNOME 47 alpha

 The desired environment is set via meson options.